How To Recover Your Google Analytics Account

 If you go through step 3, this process usually takes two weeks to achieve.
 Two weeks is a long time to be in limbo!
 But not nearly as long as your organization went without access to date.

-“Recovery” example: Proof that the account recovery process works
+“Recovery” example: Proof that the GA account recovery process works

 Google Analytics Account Recovery